Minimax Confidence Intervals for the Sliced Wasserstein Distance: Background and Related Work

-\textbf{The One-Dimensional Wasserstein Distance.} The infimum in the definition of the Wasserstein distance \eqref{eq::wasserstein} is always achieved under the present setting of Borel probability measures over Euclidean spaces (cf. Theorem 4.1, \cite{villani2008}).
+\paragraph{The One-Dimensional Wasserstein Distance.} The infimum in the definition of the Wasserstein distance \eqref{eq::wasserstein} is always achieved in the setting of this paper (cf. Theorem 4.1, \cite{villani2003}).
 Closed form expressions for the minimizer are, however, unavailable in general.
 The one-dimensional case is a key exception.